brimdata/zed/docs/formats/zng.md

 Values for the `format` byte are defined in the
 [ZNG compression format specification](./compression.md).

-> This arrangement of message blocks separating types and values allows
+> This arrangement of frames separating types and values allows
 > for efficient scanning and parallelization.
 In general, values depend
 > on type definitions but as long as all of the types are known when
 > values are used, decoding can be done in parallel.
 Likewise, since
 > each block is independently compressed, the blocks can be decompressed
 > in parallel.
 Moreover, efficient filtering can be carried out over
 > uncompressed data before it is deserialized into native data structures,
-> e.g., allowing entire message blocks to be discarded based on
+> e.g., allowing entire frames to be discarded based on
 > heuristics, e.g., knowing a filtering predicate can't be true based on a
 > quick scan of the data perhaps using the Boyer-Moore algorithm to determine
 > that a comparison with a string constant would not work for any